nfttrader-io/sdk-js/README.md

 - Polygon Mumbai
 - xDai chain (Gnosis chain)

-### What can i do with this SDK?
+### What Can I Do With This SDK?

 With the NFT Trader Javascript SDK you can create a swap order, finalize a swap order, edit the taker of the order or cancel a swap order.
-Furthermore it provides you some utilities methods to read details of the order book, listen specific events of the smart contract or helpers function in order to help you to provide to NFT Trader Smart Contract the parameters formatted in the right way.
-We'll describe better everything in the next sections, so don't worry if you can't understand all from the beginning 🤓
+Furthermore, it provides you some utility based methods that allows you to read details of the order book, listen to specific events from the smart contract and/or helpers function in order to help you to provide to NFT Trader Smart Contract the parameters formatted in the right way.
+We will describe everything in more detail throughout the next sections, so do not worry if you can't understand what has already been stated. 🤓

-But the final target is very simple, once you will learn how to master the SDK, you will be able to include these sets of functionalities directly in your platform and enable the swap feature of NFTs and ERC20 tokens.
-This is very interesting, specially if you are planning to build a game based on the swap feature or a marketplace in which you want to integrate a way to swap assets between your users.
+The final target is very simple once you learn how to master the SDK.
+You will be able to include these sets of functionalities directly into your own platform and enable the swapping features for NFTs and ERC20 tokens.
+This is very useful for many products, particularly if you are planning to build a game with a swap market feature for trading game assets or an application / market in which you want to integrate a method for users to swap assets with other users.
+There are many web3 applications which will find this SDK useful for the purpose of trading digital assets.

-## Table of contents
+## Table Of Contents

 - [How the swap works](#how-the-swap-works)
 - [Initialize the NFTTraderSDK object](#initialize-the-nfttradersdk-object)